zzz0906/LeetCode/2021_May/Readme.md

 the hint2 is too Celever!
 It basically tell you how to do.

 Yes AC.
 Use a prefix sum and slides window.
 O(n).

+## Range Sum Query 2D - Immutable

+prefix sum?
+A - B - C + D(the most left upper)

+304. Which I have finished it before.
+But I use a less efficient way.
+I calculate prefix sum for each row.
+Not for the whole matrix.